Christina Forssell

-Christina Forssell (born 25 November 1973) is a retired Finnish footballer who played for HJK and the Finnish women's national team.
-Forsell played for HJK 254 times.
-Forsell has also played abroad in Sweden.
+Christina Forssell (born 25 November 1973) is a Finnish former footballer who played for HJK and the Finnish women's national team.
+She played for HJK 254 times.
+Forsell also played abroad in Sweden for Hammarby IF.

 In 2007, Forsell was inducted into HJK's hall of fame, and in 2018 she was named in the Finnish Football Hall of Fame.

 Personal life

-Since retiring from football, Forssell has worked as a football coach.
+After retiring from football, Forssell worked as a football coach.
 Christina Forssell's brother is footballer Mikael Forssell.